eval-usertoken/congo/readme.md

 ### Events

-Congo propogates events that occur on the database such as `'close'` and `'error'`.
+Database events such as `'close'` and `'error'` are propogated.
 You can listen to these by passing a callback to the `on` function:

 ```javascript
 database.on('close', function() {